outcrop-solutions/glyphx-monorepo/bindings/node/glyph_engine_node/README.md

 $ npm run build
 ```

-This command uses the [cargo-cp-artifact](https://github.com/neon-bindings/cargo-cp-artifact) utility to run the Rust build and copy the built library into `./offline_data_ingestion.node`.
+This command uses the [cargo-cp-artifact](https://github.com/neon-bindings/cargo-cp-artifact) utility to run the Rust build and copy the built library into `./index.node`.

-## Exploring offline_data_ingestion_node
+## Exploring glyph_engine_node

 After building glyph_engine_node, you can explore its exports at the Node REPL: